An invitation to Alexandrov geometry: CAT(0) spaces: Motivating examples

-\parbf{Remark.} The set $C$ is not convex, but it is \emph{two-convex} as defined in the next section.
-As you will see, two-convexity is closely related to the inheritance of an upper curvature bound by a subset.
+\parbf{Remarks.} The last argument will be reused in the proof of \ref{thm:set-with-smooth-bry:CBA}.
+While the set $C$ is not convex, we shall see that it is \textit{two-convex} as defined in the next section.
+In fact, two-convexity is closely related to the inheritance of an upper curvature bound by a subset.